Inventive bakery delights: think challah honey buns, savory knishes & unique pretzels. A must-try for unique baked goods!

 Will Hartman reviews Elbow Bread, a bakery in Chinatown, praising its Jewish American-influenced pastries like the challah honey bun and savory items such as the potato knish.

-"Highly recommended dishes include the challah honey bun, the potato sauerkraut knish, the scallion knot, and various danishes like the strawberry cheese and coconut varieties.
-The salted sweet potato pretzel, though a signature item, is noted by some as less exciting than other offerings."
+"Highly recommended dishes include the challah honey bun, potato knish, scallion knot, and various danishes.
+The salted sweet potato pretzel with cheese dipping sauce is also a popular choice."

-Customers overwhelmingly praise the inventive and delicious nature of the baked goods, with many items exceeding expectations.
-While most feedback is positive, a small minority finds the bakery overpriced or unimpressive.
+Customers overwhelmingly praise the inventive flavors and textures of the baked goods, with many considering it a top-tier bakery.
+While most feedback is positive, a few find it overpriced and overhyped.

 Important Note